nec-research/mobility-toolkit/README.md

 ![](doc/img/overview.png "Mobility Data Toolkit Components") *Figure 2.
 Mobility Data Toolkit Components*

-1. **The E-mission framework (https://github.com/e-mission/):** To collect individual mobility traces directly from a smartphone application installed on the end user devices of the citizens.
+1. **The NREL OpenPath framework (https://www.nrel.gov/transportation/openpath.html):** To collect individual mobility traces directly from a smartphone application installed on the end user devices of the citizens.
 The open-source framework is maintained by the National Renewable Research Laboratory (NREL) with contributions by NEC:

-   - **E-Mission NGSI-LD Adapter:** An adapter developed by NEC in ODALA to push data from the E-mission ecosystem to an NGSI-LD context broker.
-To represent the detailed timeseries data from E-mission, we designed a new NGSI-LD entity type named named *SectionObserved* that represents user sections from E-mission (i.e., a timeseries of coordinates that represents a section of a user trip, e.g., a person taking a bus ride or drive in a car).
+   - **OpenPath NGSI-LD Adapter:** An adapter developed by NEC in ODALA to push data from the OpenPath ecosystem to an NGSI-LD context broker.
+To represent the detailed timeseries data from OpenPath, we designed a new NGSI-LD entity type named named *SectionObserved* that represents user sections from OpenPath (i.e., a timeseries of coordinates that represents a section of a user trip, e.g., a person taking a bus ride or drive in a car).
 In *SectionObserved* we abstract such section to a simple GEOJson linestring, which we obfuscate by changing the real start and end of the section is